librairy/harvester/README.md

 docker run -it --rm --name ftp -p 5051:21 -v /Users/cbadenes/Downloads/ftp:/librairy/files/uploaded librairy/ftp:1.0
 ```

-Remember, by using the flags: `-it --rm`, the services runs in foreground mode, if you want to deploy it in background mode and even as a domain service you should use: `-d --restart=always`
+Remember that, by using the flags: `-it --rm`, the services runs in foreground mode, if you want to deploy it in background mode,  or even as a domain service, you should use: `-d --restart=always`

 ## Document-oriented Database